eng-gabrielscardoso/ufpa-algorithm-analysis/README.md

 - Run unit tests: `docker-compose exec app npm run test`
 - Clear dist (build assets): `docker-compose exec app npm run clear`

+## Github Codespaces

+A simple way to test project is using [Github Codespaces](https://github.com/features/codespaces).
+You could just press "." key in your keyboard and a web instance of Visual Studio Code will open in your Github with the project.
+To run commands the Github will recommend you to instance a Virtual Machine (for free) and will provide all resources to use, code and test the project via web.
+After create your Github Codespace you could follow the instructions of [SDK installation](#with-sdk-nodejs-stack).

 ## Repl.it

-If you really haven't Docker or haven't installed in your machine the necessary SDK to run the application you still could use the public Repl.it feature to see in live.
-Just go to the following [link](https://replit.com/@enggscardso/ufpa-algorithm-analysis#package.json).
+If you really haven't Docker or haven't installed in your machine the necessary SDK to run the application you still could use the public [Repl.it](https://replit.com/) feature to see in live.
+Just go to the following [link](https://replit.com/@enggscardso/ufpa-algorithm-analysis).

 ## Authors